Getting Started with the CLI

 - The CLI detects your repository and branch from Git

-- It uploads your code securely to Rafter’s scanning engine
+- It uploads your code securely to Rafter’s analysis engine

-- It deletes your code from Rafter’s scanning engine
+- Your code is deleted from Rafter’s engine immediately after analysis

 - Results are returned and displayed in your terminal